chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/5_FUNDAMENTALS OF ELECTRONICS ENGINEERING/bing/Creative/all/notes_cs_1_5_FUNDAMENTALS OF ELECTRONICS ENGINEERING_bing_Creative_all_.md

-# The topic is

-- The topic is a general or specific subject of discussion, writing, or study.
-- A topic can be chosen by the speaker, writer, or student, or assigned by a teacher, editor, or supervisor.
-- A topic can be broad or narrow, depending on the purpose, audience, and scope of the communication.
-- A topic can be expressed as a word, phrase, question, or statement.
-- A topic can be related to other topics by subtopics, categories, or themes.
-- A topic can be developed by providing details, examples, evidence, or arguments.
-- A topic can be organized by using an outline, a mind map, or a graphic organizer.
-- A topic can be revised by adding, deleting, or rearranging information, or by changing the focus, tone, or perspective.

 # FUNDAMENTALS OF ELECTRONICS ENGINEERING

 Electronics engineering is a branch of engineering that deals with the design, development and testing of electronic systems and products.
 Electronics engineers work with various components and devices that use electric current or electromagnetic fields to perform different functions.